Measurement of the pion form factor with CMD-3 detector and its implication to the hadronic contribution to muon (g-2)

-The primary goal of experiments at VEPP-2000 is study of processes of electron-positron annihilation to hadrons, $e^+e^-\to\mathrm{hadrons}$.
-Detectors CMD-3\cite{Khazin:2008zz} and SND\cite{Achasov:2009zza} are installed in two interaction points of VEPP-2000.
+The primary goal of the experiments at VEPP-2000 is to study the processes of electron-positron annihilation to hadrons, $e^+e^-\to\mathrm{hadrons}$.
+The detectors CMD-3\cite{Khazin:2008zz} and SND\cite{Achasov:2009zza} are installed in two interaction points of VEPP-2000.
 Two experiments collect data concurrently.

-An example of the signal $e^+e^-\to\pi^+\pi^-$ event in the CMD-3 detector is shown in Fig.\ \ref{fig:event}.
-Tracks of charged particles are detected by a cylindrical drift chamber with 1280 hexagonal cells with $\approx$100 $\mu$m resolution in transverse plane.
-The coordinate along the wires, $z$, is measured with few mm resolution using the charge division technique.
-The Z-chamber, a MWPC with strip cathode readout, placed just outside the drift chamber, is used for precise calibration of constants, used for charge division.
-Tracking systems are placed inside thin superconducting solenoid (0.13X$_0$, 13 kGs).
-The barrel electromagnetic calorimeter, placed outside the solenoid, is composed of two systems: the inner ionization Liquid Xenon calorimeter (about 5.4X$_0$) and the outer CsI crystal calorimeter (about 8.1X$_0$), with sub-ns resolution time-of-flight system, placed between them.
-The LXe calorimeter has 7 layers and utilizes dual readout: the anode signals are used for a measurement of the total energy deposition, while signals from the cathode strips provide information about a shower profile and are used for a measurement of coordinates with mm precision.
-The endcap BGO crystal calorimeter (about 13.4X$_0$) operates in the main magnetic field.
+An example of the signal event $e^+e^-\to\pi^+\pi^-$ in the CMD-3 detector is shown in Fig.\ \ref{fig:event}.
+The tracks of charged particles are detected by a cylindrical drift chamber with 1280 hexagonal cells with a resolution of $\approx$100 $\mu$m in the transverse plane.
+The coordinate along the wires, $z$, is measured with a resolution of a few mm using the charge division technique.
+The $Z$ chamber is a multiwire proportional chamber with strip cathode readout, placed just outside the drift chamber, and is used for precision calibration of the $z$ measurement from the drift chamber.
+The tracking systems are placed inside thin superconducting solenoid (0.13X$_0$, 13 kGs).
+The barrel electromagnetic calorimeter, placed outside the solenoid, consists of two systems: the inner ionization Liquid Xenon (LXe) calorimeter (about 5.4X$_0$) and the outer CsI crystal calorimeter (about 8.1X$_0$) with a time-of-flight system with sub-ns resolution located in between.
+The LXe calorimeter has seven layers and uses a dual readout: the anode signals are used for a total energy deposition measurement, while the cathode strip signals provide information on a shower profile and are used for a mm-accuracy coordinate measurement.
+The end-cap BGO crystal calorimeter (about 13.4X$_0$) operates in the main magnetic field.
 The detector is surrounded by the muon counters.

-The measurement presented here is based on the data taken in three distinct runs: 2013, 2018 and 2020, in 209 energy points total.
-The detector and collider conditions varied significantly between these seasons, which makes the comparison of results between the seasons a valuable cross-check.
+The measurement presented here is based on data taken in three distinct runs: 2013, 2018 and 2020, in a total of 209 energy points.
+The detector and collider conditions varied significantly between these runs, making the comparison of results between runs a valuable cross-check.

 The basic idea of the measurement is straightforward.
-Events with two back-to-back charged pions scattered at the large angle are selected.
-The selection criteria include cuts on momenta, vertex position, average scattering angle, acollinearity angles $\Delta\varphi$ and $\Delta\Theta$ and other.
+Events with two back-to-back charged pions scattered at the large angle, where the detector efficiency is the highest, are selected.
+The key selection criteria include the requirements for the momenta, the vertex position, the average scattering angle, the acollinearity angles $\Delta\varphi$ and $\Delta\Theta$.